SquidDev-CC/plethora/neural-interface.md

 One useful method is the `.walk(x, y, z)` method, which directs a mob to path-find to a position, ready to carry out your nefarious commands.
-Of course, if you want to get there faster, you can always use `.launch(yaw, pitch, power)` which contourts your muscles, launching you into the air in a hulk-like fashion.
+Of course, if you want to get there faster, you can always use `.launch(yaw, pitch, power)` which contorts your muscles, launching you into the air in a hulk-like fashion.

-Some mobs have their own specific methods, such as `.shoot()` on skelletons, `.teleport()` on endermen and `.explode()` on creepers.
+Some mobs have their own specific methods, such as `.shoot()` on skeletons, `.teleport()` on endermen and `.explode()` on creepers.
 Do with that what you will.
 I hold no responsibility.

-> **Note:** Be warned, the neural interface is a fragile piece of equipment and canno withstand the force of creeper's
+> **Note:** Be warned, the neural interface is a fragile piece of equipment and cannot withstand the force of creeper's
 > explosions.